RenderKit/embree/README.md

 + `EMBREE_BACKFACE_CULLING`: Enables backface culling, i.e. only
   surfaces facing a ray can be hit.
 This option is turned OFF by default.

-+ `EMBREE_BACKFACE_CULLING_CURVES`: Enables backface culling for
-  the round linear curve type, i.e. only surfaces facing a ray can be hit.
-This option is turned OFF by default.

 + `EMBREE_COMPACT_POLYS`: Enables compact tris/quads, i.e. only
   geomIDs and primIDs are stored inside the leaf nodes.